Craig Neal: New Mexico

+Nevada

+After spending two seasons out of college basketball, Neal rejoined his old friend Steve Alford, now the Head Coach at Nevada, before the 2019–20 season.
+Neal was hired as associate head coach and became the highest paid assistant coach in Nevada athletics history.

 Head coaching record

 Community service

-Along with his basketball and coaching career, Neal founded the Craig Neal/Grant Delagrange benefit golf tournament in Fort Wayne, IN, with proceeds dedicated to schools for autistic and Down Syndrome children.
-In addition, while in Toronto Craig Neal was involved with the NBA's Team Up community service program.
+Neal founded the Craig Neal/Grant Delagrange Benefit Golf Tournament in Fort Wayne, IN, to raise money for schools to support children with autism and Down syndrome.
+In addition, while in Toronto, Craig Neal was involved with the NBA's Team Up community service program.

 Family

-He and his wife, Janet, have two sons, Cullen and Dalton.
-Basketball is strong in the Neal family.
-Craig's younger brother Shane Neal lettered four seasons at the University of Tennessee-Chattanooga.
-He helped pace the Mocs to four straight Southern Conference championships and three straight berths in the NCAA Tournament.
-His father Stan Neal was a collegiate standout at Ball State.
+Neal and his wife, Janet, have two sons, Cullen and Dalton.
+Cullen played five seasons of college basketball and is now a staff member at Rice.
+Craig's younger brother Shane played four seasons for the University of Tennessee-Chattanooga Mocs men's basketball team, and their father Stan played college basketball at Ball State University.